supabase/realtime/README.md

 Software is becoming more collaborative.
 Often the data that we need to share is ephemeral, meaning that it doesn't need to be stored in a database.
 The goals for ephemeral data are different from stored data:

+- Highly Available, Eventually Consistent
 - Changing frequently, not persisted
 - Accessible to other users
-- High throughput
+- High number of connections at one time
-- Usually requires presence information - knowing who is online.
+- Usually requires presence information - knowing who is online

 ## Usage